CommonEconomist/CommonEconomist.github.io/index.md

 My research lies at the intersection of political economy and development economics.
 In particular, my research focuses on the determinants and consequences of violent armed conflict.
 Most of this research centers on Africa.
-In addition part of my research addresses universal patterns war severity.
+In addition part of my research addresses universal patterns in war severity.

 My current research is on: